 This event includes higher-end wines, as well as, beer, spirits, and food samples.

 They also offer VIP tickets.
 VIP ticket holders receive a 5-course dinner and wine pairings.

 Typically Deacon’s New South helps sponsor it as well.
 We’re not a big fan of their steaks.

 Tickets range from $89 for general admission to $200 for VIP tickets.

 April – Bourbon and Bubbles

 Also a Lipman Brothers event, we love that this event is outdoors!
-The first year it was in the Fall and beautiful weather.
-This year it’s been bumped up to April.
+The first year it was in the Fall and beautiful weather; the 2nd year it was in the Spring.

-This event is hosted at The Park at Harlinsdale Farm in Franklin, TN – just outside Nashville – and serves sparkling wines, “regular” (?) wines, and bourbons to try.
+This event used to be hosted at The Park at Harlinsdale Farm in Franklin, TN – just outside Nashville – and serves sparkling wines, “regular” (?) wines, and bourbons to try.
 They also have several food vendors there where you can buy something to eat for an additional fee.